 You could see higher insurance rates after a change to:

-- The car you drive.
-Cars don’t have the same safety features, performance or crash test results, resulting in significantly different rates among makes and models.
+The car you drive.
+Cars don’t cost the same to repair or replace, and they don’t have the same safety features, performance or crash test results.
+This results in significantly different rates among makes and models.
 If you drive a different car, your rates will likely change.

 Price increases after law and regulation changes